 Parents want personalized education for their kids to help them learn in their own way and pace.
 Unlike in traditional schools where teachers move to new topics even though some students are having a hard time catching up with the lessons.

 Also, in most cases, the traditional system is standardized.
 Children’s performance is assessed based on sets of questionnaires and ranked them based on their scores.
 Those who got lower scores may develop low self-esteem.
-Worst is it can cause depression.
+The worst is it can cause depression.

 Parents just want to do hands-on when it comes to teaching their kids everything they need to know from academics, religion, and culture.